Zabeen Hirji: Honors and awards

 Hirji was listed in the 2001 edition of Who's Who in Canadian Business and the 2009 edition of Canadian Who's Who.

 In 2010, she was honored as Corporate Executive of the Year by the Indo-Canada Chamber of Commerce.

 Hirji was named one of the Top 25 Women of Influence by the Women of Influence organization in 2011 and 2014.
 She was inducted into that organization's Canada's Most Powerful Women: Top 100 Hall of Fame in 2012.

 In 2014, she received the Catalyst Canada honour for her work championing the advancement of women and minorities in Canadian business.

 In 2016, Hirji was granted Canada's Meritorious Service Medal for advancing diversity and inclusion, and the Outstanding Alumni Award for Professional Achievement from Simon Fraser University.

 In 2017, she received the Ivey Business School Lifetime Achievement Award in HR Industry by Canadian HR Awards.

-In 2025, Hirji received an Honourary Doctor of Laws Degree from Trent University.
+In 2025, Hirji received an Honorary Doctor of Laws Degree from Trent University.